A request for proposal (RFP) establishes a strong foundation for your organization in a procurement process.

-Maybe you've heard the phrase, "If you build it, they will come" from the 1989 baseball film “Field of Dreams.”
-This story’s crux was that if Kevin Costner's character blew his small farmer's budget building a backyard baseball field, famous deceased players would return and play a "ghost game," giving fans an opportunity to see the greats play one last time.
+You may have heard the phrase, "If you build it, they will come," from the 1989 baseball movie “Field of Dreams.”
+The story’s crux was that if Kevin Costner's character blew his small farmer's budget building a backyard baseball field, famous deceased players would return and play a "ghost game," allowing fans to see the greats play one last time.

 Costner had no idea what he was doing.
 His town thought he was crazy, and even his family started to question his judgment.
 But he formulated a plan for developing this field, followed through, and eventually reaped a great reward.